 When Death Stranding first came out, it divided opinion.
 For some, it was the natural progression of Hideo Kojima’s mad genius persona- a work that aimed to stretch the very paradigm of what video games are and hint at what they could eventually become.
 Others thought it was basically an Amazon delivery simulator.

 Death Stranding Director’s Cut expands on the original game by including a bunch of new game mechanics, missions, locations and technical improvements.
 The game already looked stunning on the PS4, but it looks even better now.
 However, those that weren’t fans of the original aren’t likely to find anything here that will change their minds.

 Ghost of Tsushima Director’s Cut

-This upgrade of the PS4 favourite Ghost of Tsushima is large in scope, and comes with a DLC-sized price tag to match.
+This upgrade of the PS4 favourite Ghost of Tsushima is extensive and comes with a DLC-sized price tag to match.
 New armour, new cosmetics, and new combat techniques are all on the menu, ready to compliment your adventures through Iki Island.
-Not to mention there are new story missions that will truly keep you hooked.
+Not to mention there are new story missions that will indeed keep you hooked.